Stieglitz's clouds

 Georgia O'Keeffe (1887-1986), she also held exhibition at the gallery.

-From later on, many portraits of Georgia were shown in his photo works.
+From then on, many portraits of Georgia were shown in his photo works.

 In the summer of 1922, when Stieglitz was 58 years old, young critic of